-Grading Policies and Required Work: Evaluation of your performance in this course will take several forms.
+Grading Policies, Required Work and Policy for Late Assignments: Evaluation of your performance in this course will take several forms.
 The evaluation system is designed to reflect your ability to actively and effectively participate in a wide variety of language related activities, both in and out of the classroom.
-You are expected to come to class every day, be prepared to interact in German in a variety of situations, keep up with the material, complete and hand in assigned homework, and take exams and guizzes.
+You are expected to come to class every day, be prepared to interact in German in a variety of situations, keep up with the material, complete and hand in assigned homework, and take exams and quizzes.